Saxenda

 Was this article useful?

-How Saxenda works
+How liraglutide works

-If you’re looking for some extra help while trying to lose weight, a clinician might suggest Saxenda.
+If you’re looking for some extra help while trying to lose weight, a clinician might suggest liraglutide.
 It’s an injectable pen you use daily.
 It works by reducing your appetite and helping you feel full.

-The active ingredient in Saxenda, liraglutide, belongs to a class of medications called incretin mimetics.
+Liraglutide belongs to a class of medications called incretin mimetics.
 These mimic a hormone which is produced by your intestines, called GLP-1, which is why they’re sometimes referred to as ‘GLP-1 agonists’.

 GLP-1 is released when you eat food, and has several functions.
 As well as reducing your appetite and increasing feelings of fullness, it also reduces blood sugar and slows down the rate at which your stomach empties.
-By replicating GLP-1, Saxenda can control your urges to overeat; once you’re in the habit of eating less than you normally would, your weight can start to come down.
+By replicating GLP-1, liraglutide can control your urges to overeat; once you’re in the habit of eating less than you normally would, your weight can start to come down.

-Does Saxenda work immediately?
+Does liraglutide work immediately?

 No weight loss drug is a magic bullet.
 In fact, you should steer clear of any medications or supplements that claim to offer instant weight loss results.
 Losing weight is a gradual process and usually needs a holistic, long-term approach that involves realistic targets.
-Weight loss treatments like Saxenda are used as part of a plan that involves changing how you eat and increasing your activity levels.
+Weight loss treatments like liraglutide are used as part of a plan that involves changing how you eat and increasing your activity levels.
 The lifestyle changes you make along the way should be lasting, so you can continue to see the benefits of healthy living once you’ve stopped using the injections.

-Benefits of Saxenda
+Benefits of liraglutide

 One effect of Liraglutide is to reduce the amount of glucose your body produces, which can support glycemic control.
 Glycemic control is how your body manages blood sugar in order to keep it in the healthy range.
 Type 2 diabetes can develop slowly; if you’ve had your blood sugar levels checked and been told you’re prediabetic, it can serve as a warning that your blood sugar is poorly managed.

 As well as heart disease and diabetes, losing weight can reduce stress on your joints, improve liver function, and boost your confidence and mood.
-So by using Saxenda as part of a robust weight loss plan, you can improve a number of conditions while also preventing several others from developing.
+So by using liraglutide as part of a robust weight loss plan, you can improve a number of conditions while also preventing several others from developing.

-How long should I take Saxenda for?
+How long should I take liraglutide for?

 How long you use any weight loss treatment usually comes down to you, and the target weight you’re trying to reach.
 Weight loss is a personal journey, and doesn’t always follow a linear path.